Gabriiel-Souza/Gabriiel-Souza/README.md

 ## Hello, i'm Gabriel Souza 👋

 Hi!
-I'm a Computer Science student at Catholic University of Brasilia and iOS developer at Apple Developer Academy / UCB.
+I have a degree in Computer Science from the Catholic University of Brasilia and I've been working as an iOS developer for 3 years.

 ### What i'm studying 📚
   <p align="left">